 - 1. For every written examination, an assessment norm is determined and stated on the examination paper.
-Written examinations also include taking these examinations by computer/digitally. - 2.
-A written examination of the IEMA core programme (see Article 14.3) will be assessed and graded by one examiner appointed by the Board of Examiners. - 3.
-A written national examination of the country-specific module The Netherlands as part of the IEMA country-specific programme (see Article 14.4) will be assessed and graded by one examiner, appointed by the Board of Examiners, and a second assessor.
+Written examinations also include computer- or digital-based examination formats. - 2.
+A written examination of the IEMA core programme (see Article 14.3 of this IEMA-EER) will be assessed and graded by one examiner appointed by the Board of Examiners. - 3.
+A written national examination of the country-specific module The Netherlands as part of the IEMA country-specific programme (see Article 14.4 of this IEMA-EER) will be assessed and graded by one examiner, appointed by the Board of Examiners, and a second assessor.